-- You must complete the FAFSA. - Applicant may not have an adverse credit history. - Repayment begins on the date of the last disbursement of the loan. - Interest rate of 5.84% percent for the Direct Grad PLUS. - You must complete a Master Promissory Note. - Beginning with loans with a first disbursement after April 1, 2015, parent and graduate borrowers may be required to complete a PLUS entrance counseling session prior to approval.
+- · You must complete the FAFSA. - Applicant may not have an adverse credit history. - Repayment begins on the date of the last disbursement of the loan. - Interest rate of 7% for the Direct Grad PLUS. - You must complete a Master Promissory Note. - Beginning with loans with a first disbursement after April 1, 2015, graduate borrowers may be required to complete a PLUS entrance counseling session prior to approval.